wd357dui/Elements-of-Harmony/README.md

 - [x] Loyalty - Kinect motion control - *already implemented in 2022, will refactor in the future*
 - [ ] Generosity - Enable the game to load custom models - *[AssetBundle.LoadAsset](https://docs.unity3d.com/ScriptReference/AssetBundle.LoadAsset.html) seems like a promising lead*
 - [ ] Laughter - Add online multiplayer functionality, you should be able to see other players as any pony they choose, there will be text chat and voice chat, and you should be able to compete with other players in a minigame - *should I use P2P or dedicated server?*
-- [ ] Battle of the Bands - Add the ability to add custom songs to the music minigame - *I think it's possible, and fun*
+- [x] Battle of the Bands - Add the ability to add custom songs to the music minigame - *implemented June 12 2024 in [Dance.cs](https://github.com/wd357dui/Elements-of-Harmony/blob/4b30960b6de5e19e246f9e79612390e1625ff82f/ElementsOfHarmony/Dance.cs)*
 - [ ] Friendship Games - Add new minigames - *my current idea is to create new projects in Unity, make the gameplay there, build it, and then abuse [AssetBundle.LoadAsset](https://docs.unity3d.com/ScriptReference/AssetBundle.LoadAsset.html) and [Assembly.Load](https://learn.microsoft.com/dotnet/api/system.reflection.assembly.load) to load that onto this game*
 - [ ] Loyalty (Extended) - implement VR support